cloudevents/spec/cloudevents/spec.md

 metadata typically allows for extension attributes.
 In other words, a binary formatted CloudEvent would work for both a CloudEvents enabled receiver as well as one that is unaware of CloudEvents.

+A "batch-mode message" is one where multiple (zero or more) events are encoded in a single message body, according to a specific event format.
+Not all event formats or protocol bindings support batch-mode messages.

 #### Protocol